rsinger86/drf-access-policy/README.md

 ## Object-Level Permissions/Conditions <a id="object-level-perm"> </a>

 You may be wondering, but what object-level permissions?
 Not to worry - you can easily check object-level access in a custom condition that's evaluated to determine whether the statement takes effect.
-This condition is passed the `view` instance, so you can easily get the model instance with a call to `view.get_object()`.
-You can even reference multiple conditions, to keep your access methods focused and easy to test.
+This condition is passed the `view` instance, so you can conveniently get the model instance with a call to `view.get_object()`.
+You can even reference multiple conditions, to keep your access methods focused and testable.

 ```python
 class AccountAccessPolicy(AccessPolicy):